MichalOpoka/ecfr/cfr/title-36-Parks-Forests-Public-Property/chapter-I-National-Park-Service-Department-Interior/part-7-Special-Regulations-Areas-National-Park-System/section-7.96.md

 (ii) *Other park areas.* Demonstrations and special events are not allowed in the following other park areas:

-(A) The Washington Monument, which means the area enclosed within the inner circle that surrounds the Monument's base, except for the official annual commemorative Washington birthday ceremony.
+(A) The Washington Monument, which means the area enclosed within the inner circle that surrounds the Monument's base, except for the official annual commemorative Washington birthday ceremony and for the projection of government-selected film footage and associated imagery for an official event commemorating the Apollo 11 Mission.

 (B) The Lincoln Memorial, which means that portion of the park area which is on the same level or above the base of the large marble columns surrounding the structure, and the single series of marble stairs immediately adjacent to and below that level, except for the official annual commemorative Lincoln birthday ceremony.